Developer Docs

 SOAP header

 The SOAP Header element is the location of message meta-data.
 Information such as username, password, action code, and transaction ID are present in the various SOAP Header elements and attributes.
-Username and password will correspond to an account created on the ENTERPRISE CONNECTIVITY customer portal (my.pegs.com).
+Username and password will correspond to an account created on the ENTERPRISE CONNECTIVITY customer portal ().
 This account will need to be enabled for HCD updates via Web services in order for the messages to be processed.

 While the SOAP specification allows the Header to be an optional element, ENTERPRISE CONNECTIVITY requires it to be present in each request.
 Further, the use of the ebXML:MessageHeader element, and the wsse:Security elements are also required.
 The following links point to the schema files for the ebXML:MessageHeader element and the wsse:Security element.
 Clients can reference these schemas to determine required elements and attributes.